marten-seemann/draft-seemann-quic-ppdplpmtud/draft-seemann-quic-ppdplpmtud.md

 The client does not yet know the server's `max_udp_payload_size`, so probes might exceed that value.
-Upon receiving the transport parameter, the client MUST cap its maximum datagram size at the smaller of that value and the largest ACKed probe.
+Upon receiving the transport parameter, the client MUST cap its maximum datagram size at the smaller of that value and the largest acknowledged probe.
 An ACK does not override the transport parameter.
 After Retry, the client MAY repeat or omit probing.

 ## Server